How to Trade GBP/JPY Analysis

 You can also view the spread directly in the MetaTrader 4 and MetaTrader 5 trading platform, as shown below.
 The two red horizontal lines show the ask price and bid price levels.

-Did you know that you can view live prices of GBP JPY and on more than 40+ other currency pairs directly from the MetaTrader 5 trading platform provided by Admirals?
+Did you know that you can view live prices of GBP JPY and on more than 40+ other currency pairs directly from the MetaTrader 5 trading platform provided by Admiral Markets?
 Through this platform, you can also access advanced trading tools and indicators and trade directly from the chart with one-click trading.

 The World's Premier Multi Asset Platform